StackOps/python-automationclient/README.rst

 .. _Github: https://github.com/StackOps/python-automationclient

-This code a fork of `Openstack python-cinderclient`__ If you need API support for the Openstack Cinder API solely or the Apache license, you should use that repository.
+This code is based on `Openstack python-cinderclient`__ If you need API support for the Openstack Cinder API solely or the Apache license, you should use that repository.

 ``python-automationclient`` is licensed under the Apache License.